nf-core/logos/README.md

   - Once text updated, and size and location adjusted, delete the red box
 - Insert the pipeline icon/brandmark
   - Copy the pipeline icon/brandmark SVG file into the hexagon template
-  - Rescale the icon so the majority of the icon fits within the the upper red circle or guides, and/or the center point of the icon is in the center point of the circle/guides
+  - Rescale the icon so the majority of the icon fits within one of either the width or height limits of the red circle or guides, and/or the center point of the icon is in the center point of the circle/guides
+  - It is OK to adjust away from these guidelines to make the icon looks 'optically' centred
-  - Note that the entire icon does NOT need to fit entirely within the red circle; 'sticky out bits' may fall outside the circle.
+  - Note that the entire icon does NOT need to fit entirely within the red circle; 'sticky out bits' may fall outside the circle or guides (or, e.g., be wider if the height is no bigger than the guides).
 The circle acts as a rough size example
   - Horizontal center align the icon relative to the background hexagon object
   - Vertical center align the icon relative to red square
   - Once icon is in place, delete the red circle